Run-It FAQ

 Run-It turns a recent Garmin or Stryd run into a focused, data-backed shoe shortlist before you spend money.
 Instead of relying only on reviews, hype, questionnaires, or a short store check, you start from how you actually move.

-What happens after I upload a run?
+What happens after I sync my running data?

 Run-It reads the FIT file, analyzes running dynamics like cadence, ground contact time, vertical oscillation, stride length, and pace, then returns shoe matches for daily, tempo, and race use with clear match labels.